Steve Smoger: Background

 Raised in Atlantic City, New Jersey, Smoger graduated from Atlantic City High School.
 He attended Pennsylvania State University and the George Washington University Law School.

 Appointed in 1980, Smoger was the first full-time city prosecutor in the history of Atlantic City, serving in that position until 1992, when he was appointed to the bench of the Atlantic County Municipal Court.

-From 2002 to 2005, Smoger held the position of City Solicitor of the City of Atlantic.
+From 2002 to 2005, Smoger held the position of City Solicitor of Atlantic City.
 In 2005, he entered the private practice of law.

 Smoger served as a member of the New Jersey Air National Guard and the United States Air Force Reserve.
 He held the position of Staff Judge Advocate and obtained the rank of colonel.
 He retired after 30 years of service.

 On September 23, 1982, in New Jersey Smoger was first licensed as a professional boxing referee by then Commissioner Jersey Joe Walcott.
-The happening marked the 30th Anniversary of Jersey Joe Walcott vs. Rocky Marciano for the undisputed heavyweight championship of the World held on September 23, 1952 in Philadelphia, Pennsylvania.
+The happening marked the 30th Anniversary of Jersey Joe Walcott vs. Rocky Marciano for the undisputed heavyweight championship of the World held on September 23, 1952, in Philadelphia, Pennsylvania.

 In August 2017, he was appointed the IBA Boxing Officials Committee co-chair.